How Are Digital Marketing Campaigns Different From Traditional Offline Campaigns?

 - Digital marketing campaigns can be localized easily.
 Digital marketing is quite versatile in that you can tailor your campaigns for global, national, or local audiences.
-It is easy to segment your customers by anything from post code to county, or country to entire region.
+It is easy to segment your customers by postcode to county, or country or the entire region.
 When it comes to optimizing your website and content for local SEO, you can use the name of the area you are targeting and its variations as keywords for ultimate efficacy.
 There are other actions you can take like registering for local business directories and getting placed on Google Maps.
 If you desire a more global presence, you’ll want to focus more on SEO, content, and social media as a means to appeal to potential customers around the world.

 - Traditional offline marketing can have the advantage of repetition.
 When you use traditional methods such as newspapers or billboards that only a local audience is seeing, this isn’t great if your goal is to attain an enhanced global reach.
 However, if your goal is to get a local audience it can end up being more effective than a digital campaign by itself.
 Seeing your billboard or other sponsored placement several times in person can get people to remember your business more easily.
 The rule of seven kicks in, in that being exposed to an advert at least seven times is what will motivate someone to look up your business and give it a try.

 Getting Traffic to Your Ads, Content, or Social Media Pages Presents Challenges